darinbunker/HomePiSecurity/INSTALL.md

   * Get code from Git
     * The following commands will download the HomePiSecurity code from GitHub
     * Execute: `sudo git clone https://github.com/darinbunker/HomePiSecurity.git`
-1. Install Database
+1. Execute the install script
-  * Run the following commands to install the datbase for the Home Security System
+  * Execute: `sudo sh /apps/HomePiSecurity/install_script.sh`
-    * `mysql -u root -p < /apps/HomePiSecurity/database/home_security_db_script.sql`
+    * Optionally, you can provide a password to be used for the MySQL installation
-      * enter password as set above: "TheMySQLPass!”
+      * `sudo sh /apps/HomePiSecurity/install_script.sh MyPassword`
 1. Obtain settings values:
   * To use SMS you will need to create an account from Twilio and get the following:
     * Account_SID